ttsaryanski/Notes-API/README.md

-# NOTES API ⚠️Under development
+# NOTES API - [Live API](https://notes-api-1034694665482.europe-west4.run.app/) ⚠️Under development

+- use /api/docs - does not support request execution
+- use /api/notes

 ## ℹ️ About the Project